-All professional employees of District, including itinerant professional staff, will have consistent, adequate space in order to fulfill their duties in an ethical, respectful, safe and confidential manner.
-The classrooms shall include proper conditions, appropriate lighting, ventilation, acoustical treatment, heating, adequate supplies, and storage of materials to ensure a barrier-free learning environment and shall conform to the requirements of school building regulations prescribed by OSHA.

-It is the intent of the program that teachers shall be provided with their own desk and access to technology (computers, software, telephones, etc.) in order to fulfill their duties.
-Furthermore, in accordance with state and federal data privacy laws, professional staff will be afforded the ability to store confidential files in a locked and secure manner.
+- 14.3.1 Physical Space Requirements: All professional employees of the District, including itinerant professional staff, will have consistent, adequate space in order to fulfill their duties in an ethical, respectful, safe and confidential manner.
+The classrooms shall include proper conditions, appropriate lighting, ventilation, acoustical treatment, heating, adequate supplies, and storage of materials to ensure a barrier-free learning environment and shall conform to the requirements of school building regulations prescribed by Occupational Safety and Health Administration (OSHA). - 14.3.2 Personal desk and Access to Technology: It is the intent of the program that teachers shall be provided with their own desk and access to technology (computers, software, telephones, etc.) in order to fulfill their duties. - 14.3.3 Secure Storage: In accordance with state and federal data privacy laws, professional staff will be afforded the ability to store confidential files in a locked and secure manner.
 This may include a locking file cabinet or locking desk.
-Teachers whose conditions do not meet these specifications should contact the ABE Program Manager promptly for problem-solving.

-Testers and counselors may require private work space in order to fulfill their duties.
+Teachers whose conditions do not meet these specifications should contact the Adult Education Program Manager promptly for problem-solving. - 14.3.4 Privacy for Testers and Counselors: Testers and counselors may require private work space in order to fulfill their duties.
 If available, as determined by the director and/or manager, a separate space shall be provided.
 Where this is not possible, such teacher shall be provided with a desk, where necessary shared with other staff or administrator, in a semiprivate area with working space where materials may be left.
 In addition, such teacher shall have sufficient, secure space designed for the purpose of storing equipment and personal items.

-Section C. Professional Work Environment
+14.4 Professional Work Environment

-General - We are committed to developing a collaborative working relationship at all levels of the system during the life of this contract, and beyond.
-An effective working relationship is one in which the parties work together to do what is best for students.

-Developing and maintaining a collaborative relationship does not require anyone to give up their right to differ or their role.
+- 14.4.1 General: We are committed to developing a collaborative working relationship at all levels of the system during the life of this contract, and beyond.
+An effective working relationship is one in which the parties work together to do what is best for students. - 14.4.2 Professional Communication and Collaboration: Developing and maintaining a collaborative relationship does not require anyone to give up their right to differ or their role.
 It requires each party to act as professional colleagues who share a common dedication to student achievement.
 Parties work together with mutual respect; clear and direct communication; a willingness to listen and understand; and a habit of checking out assumptions before reaching conclusions.